LoveSoftware/aws-puppet-examples/README.md

 9) Click review and launch.

 10) SCP the puppet-master folder to the new instance
- - eg: scp -i /path/to/key.pem puppet-master ubuntu@[INSTANCE-IP]:~
+ - eg: scp -r -i /path/to/key.pem puppet-master ubuntu@[INSTANCE-IP]:~
  - In your actual deployment you can automate the deployment of changes to your puppet folder

 11) SSH into the new instance
  - eg: ssh -i /path/to/key.pem ubuntu@[INSTANCE-IP]

 12) Start the puppet master
- - eg: puppet master
+ - eg: puppet master --config=/home/ubuntu/puppet-master/puppet-ec2.conf
  - This starts the puppet master deamon, when you logout puppet will continue to run
- - In your real deployment you may want to run puppet under supervice
+ - In your real deployment you may want to run puppet under supervise

 ## Using Puppet In A Prod Environment